hrishim/llvl_prog1_book/src/arm_exec_state.md

 The general purpose registers can be used by Integer and Logic operation instructions.
 Another set of 32 registers are available for use with floating-point and SIMD instructions.
 We will not be using those instructions in this book, the interested reader can consult the ARM architecture reference manual for details.

 There are two additional registers with specific functions - stack pointer (SP) and program counter (PC).
 They cannot be used for general purpose computation.
 The SP register is a 64-bit register that points to the current "top of stack".
-The chapter on Functions will explain this use of this register.
+The chapter on Functions will explain the use of this register.
 The PC register is a 64-bit register that holds the address of the current instruction being executed.
 This register cannot be written to directly.
 It is updated by the processor when a branch instruction is executed and on exception entry/return.
 We will learn more about control flow and exceptions later in this book.

 Here is the pseudo code for the operation  L = (A + B) * K: